Developing Nature-based, Preventative Medications

 CBD is one of hundreds of cannabinoid strains found in a cannabis plant and lacks the psychoactive properties that THC is known to have.
 When consumed, cannabinoids bind to special cell receptor sites throughout the brain and body.
 This indicates that CBD has a range of medicinal uses, including providing relief for pain, inflammation, seizures and neurological disorders.
-CBD also appears to be capable of communicating between cells.
-CBD is also effective in improving the endocannabinoids that our bodies naturally produce.
+CBD appears to be capable of communicating between cells, which can help improve the natural endocannabinoids that our bodies produce.

-The first project that the cannabis division is tasked with developing an effective therapy for anxiety that can be administered subtly and infrequently through the company’s PreveCeutical’s Sol-gel technology.
+The cannabis division’s first goal is to develop an effective therapy for anxiety that can be administered subtly and infrequently through the company’s PreveCeutical’s Sol-gel technology.

 Dual Gene Therapy

-It is estimated that by 2022, the global diabetes care and therapeutics market could reach $85.5 billion because there is an increasing prevalence of diabetes that is driving the growth of the market.
+It is estimated that by 2022, the global diabetes care and therapeutics market could reach $85.5 billion due to the increasing rate of diabetes driving the growth of the market.
 Sedentary lifestyles and improper diets are contributing to the rising diabetes rates and triggering diabetes.

 Two new drug classes have been developed in order to improve glycemic control while also reducing weight and they are gaining momentum in an insulin dominated market.
-Unfortunately, these drugs do not address the long-term progression of the disease, which sustains the need for more research to be conducted.
+Unfortunately, these drugs do not address the long-term progression of the disease, which has sustained the need for more research to be conducted.

-Gene therapy relies on vectors to carry the normal genes and transfer them to the cells that have the defective gene.
+Gene therapy relies on vectors to carry the normal genes and transfer them to the cells that have the defective genes.
 Viruses are popular vectors, but there are drawbacks to using them.
 For instance, there is no guarantee that the viral enzyme will be able to introduce the normal gene at the right point in the diseased cell.
-Additionally, there is always the possibility that the body will kill the vector because it is an unwanted foreign body and the patient would have to undergo multiple treatments to achieve a cure.
+Additionally, there is always the possibility that the body will kill the vector because it is an unwanted foreign body, causing the patient to undergo multiple treatments to achieve a cure.